Abortion in Maryland

+A voter referendum adding abortion rights to the state constitution passed in 2024.

-Historical Practices
+Historical practices

 Abortion has been documented since the colonial period in Maryland.
 Abortion practices included the use of herbal remedies such as opium, savin (see Juniperus Sabina) and other herbs that caused the body to "purge".
 These practices are mainly recorded in the context of legal proceedings, such as a 1663 case in which a Maryland doctor was accused of administering an abortifacient to a servant he impregnated, though the case was not prosecuted.